 A beginner's guide to making an animated short by Edalia Day

 Technology and immersing audiences at home by Tom Black

 Introduction to Creative Captioning using Isadora by Tim Kelly

-(Available for the duration of the festival)
+All masterclasses will be available online for the duration of the festival

 Our digital producer, Joe Strickland, is running a series of their most popular workshops for the festival this year, including:

 How to make Digital Theatre